ExaggeratedRumors/custom-distribution-estimator/README.md

-# Equalized Binomial Distribution
+# Custom Distribution Estimator

-Test project for an equalized binomial probability distribution.
+Test project for an estimator of custom quasi-binomial probability distribution.